robertmartin8/ReasonableDeviations/_notes/Algorithms.md

 ### Ford-Fulkerson

+- Finds the maximal flow in a network (a graph where edges have positive capacities).
-While possible:
+- While possible:
     - find an augmenting path in the residual graph by looking for spare capacity or removing it when there is an excess
     - compute the bottleneck capacity of the augmenting path
     - augment the flow in the original graph

 ```python